 If you are worried about damaging the baby, don’t be.
-While pregnancy may stand in the way of certain positions, sex in itself, would not hurt the baby.
+While brain fog pregnancy may stand in the way of certain positions, sex in itself, would not hurt the baby.
 The uterine muscles along with the amniotic sac protect the baby from impact during sexual intercourse.
 Nevertheless, in certain cases (such as potential miscarriages) doctors may advise against intercourse, so please check with your medical professional.

 *Note: Sexual transmitted diseases could still be transferred to you and your baby. *

 How do you go a day without a cup?
 Honestly.
 Women often hear miscarriage or low birth weight warnings that come with having a cup of coffee.
 However, there is no clear evidence to support such a conclusion.
 Women that drink one cup of coffee, 200 milligrams, a day have shown no evidence in

 Not only is gaining more weight hard to take off, but women that gain over 50 pounds become at risk for having birth complications or C-Sections.